 Another reason why dependency injections are not popular in the Node.js ecosystem might be a myth that DI is an OOP-only concept.
 That’s most definitely not true!

 Of course, it’s obvious how to inject dependencies in classes.
 We have a constructor, where we can inject dependencies one by one or by a single object.
-At TSH, we’re big fans of reducing the number of params being passed to class/function by enclosing them in object.
+At TSH, we’re big fans of reducing the number of params being passed to class/function by enclosing them in the object.

 You can easily use destructuring to access specific dependencies you need.
 It’s even better in TypeScript where you can specify required dependencies by type.

-We create a function that takes dependencies as parameters, and then returns another function/object with a specific implementation.
+We create a function that takes dependencies as parameters and then returns another function/object with a specific implementation.
 Because of the closure we created, we have access to dependencies from the inner functions.

 As you can see, DI is not only about classes!